 CFUW Nanaimo has been awarding scholarships at VIU since the early 1970’s, beginning with the Jean McRae Memorial Scholarship and the Marjorie Neave Memorial Centennial Scholarship.
 The Club now sponsors annually two scholarships of $1,150 each, one memorial award for $1000, one bursary of $800, and a further $750 bursary for an Adult Basic Education graduate continuing in degree programs.

 The Club also supports secondary students in SD68.
 In Nanaimo, a book prize was granted up to 1959; after that, it was changed to a $100 award and for some years, a $25 cheque was presented to the Counsellor’s Discretionary Fund.
-Over the years the high school awards have grown to their current level of the Nanaimo Scholarship of $1,600, Nanaimo bursary of $1,100 and the Ladysmith Scholarship of $750.
-2014 was the inaugural year of a $1,000 award to a Nanaimo graduate entering a two-year Diploma program.
+Over the years the high school awards have grown to their current levels.
+There are 4 awards: Nanaimo Scholarship, Nanaimo Bursary and the Ladysmith Scholarship.
+2014 was the inaugural year of an award to a Nanaimo graduate entering a two-year Diploma program.

 We receive many cards of thanks from students about the impact of the awards they have received.
 In 1985, the Marjorie Neave Music Scholarship was awarded to Ingrid Jensen, now an international jazz trumpeter.
 When contacted, Ingrid said: “In combination with other awards I received, the Marjorie Neave Scholarship not only gave assistance financially but helped build my confidence to go forward with a career that, at the time, was not considered a traditional or “normal” path for a young woman to take.
 I now live in New York and travel around the world playing and recording jazz.
 I consider all of the awards and assistance I received to have contributed to this wonderful life I live.
 Thank you again to the University Women’s Club.”